ms-np/app-theme/development-strategy.md

 * add the about file template
 * change the page title
 * update the nav list item with the current  class
+* update the heading of the subheading section
 * personalise the page content

 ### HTML